 It went on to say there was “patchy” provision for young people in England, as a result of inconsistency across the services.

 Mental health charity Mind told the BBC these findings are “deeply concerning”.

 Spokesperson for the organisation Vicki Nash said: “We know that particularly for young people, timely and appropriate help can prevent further issues in later life.
 Too often the NHS is failing to provide this.”

-Access to good-quality CAMHS is essential, as a previous study from Mind revealed three in five young people in the country have either been close to someone with a mental health problem, or have had first-hand experience of one themselves.
+Access to good-quality CAMHS is essential, as a previous study from Mind revealed three in five young people in the country have either been close to someone with a problem, or have had first-hand experience of one themselves.

 It also found that 14 per cent of adolescents between 11 and 19 believe the state of their mental health is poor or very poor.